Parametric estimation of hidden stochastic model by contrast minimization and deconvolution: application to the Stochastic Volatility Model: Applications

 \subsection{Application to Real Data}

 The data consist of daily observations on FTSE stock price index and S$\&$P500 stock price index.
-The series taken in boursorama.com are closing prices from January, 1, 1973 to November, 2, 1976 for the FTSE and September, 24, 2001 to July, 7, 2005 for the S$\&$P500 leaving a sample of $1000$ observations for the two series.\\ The daily prices $S_i$ are transformed into compounded rates returns centered around their sample mean $c$ for self-normalization (see \cite{mat} and \cite{GeHaRe96}) $y_i=100\times\log\left(\frac{S_i}{S_{i-1}}\right)-c$.
+The series taken in boursorama.com are closing prices from January, 3, 2004 to January, 2, 2007 for the FTSE and S$\&$P500 leaving a sample of $759$ observations for the two series.\\ The daily prices $S_i$ are transformed into compounded rates returns centered around their sample mean $c$ for self-normalization (see \cite{mat} and \cite{GeHaRe96}) $R_i=100\times\log\left(\frac{S_i}{S_{i-1}}\right)-c$.
 We want to model those data by the SV model defined in (\ref{svappl}) leading to : Those data are represented on Figure [\ref{RES}].

-{ Top Left: Graph of $Z_i$=FTSE.
-Top Right: Graph of $Z_i$=SP500.
-Bottom Left: Autocorrelation of $Z_i$=FTSE.
-Bottom Right: Autocorrelation of $Z_i$=SP500.}